Bishampton: History

+St. James Church in Bishampton was built in the twelfth century.
+A western tower was built circa.
+1400 and the nave and chancel were completely rebuilt in 1870, the stonework of the doors and windows being reused where possible.

 In 2019, people from Bishampton and surrounding villages came together to share their opinions on the Throckmorton Airfield housing development.
 The development would bring over 2,000 houses to the area as well as schools, services and employment.

 Demographics

 Population

 Since 2001, the population has slightly declined from 678 to 675 in 2011 and down to 637 in 2021 according to UK Census data.

 Gender

-The 2021 Census recorded that Bishampton had 331 males (52%) and 306 females (48%).
+The 2021 Census recorded a population of 331 males (52%) and 306 females (48%).

+Notable people

+Fashion designer Stella McCartney lives near the village in the parish.